Jamion Christian: Head coaching career

 Mount St. Mary's hired Christian as head coach on March 26, 2012.
 Christian implemented an up-tempo offense and “mayhem” defense, comparable to VCU's "havoc" defense popularized by Shaka Smart.
 After his first season at the helm, Christian was named finalist for the 2013 Joe B. Hall Award, presented to the top first-year head coach in Division 1.

 During the 2012–13 season, the Mountaineers qualified for the NEC tournament.
 As a No. 5 seed, Mount St. Mary's upset Bryant and Robert Morris, but lost to Long Island University in the championship game.
 During the 2013–14 season, the Mountaineers won the NEC tournament and earned an automatic bid to the NCAA tournament, their first appearance since 2008.

 Christian was also responsible for overseeing development of Rashad Whack (2014 NEC Tournament MVP and 2nd Team All-NEC; 2013 NEC All-Tournament Team), Julian Norfleet (2014 NEC All-Tournament Team and 2nd Team All-NEC), Sam Prescott (2014 NEC All-Tournament Team) and Shivaughn Wiggins (2013 NEC Rookie of the Year and CollegeInsider.com Mid-Major Freshman of the Year).

 On May 2, 2018, Christian replaced Jimmy Patsos as the head coach at Siena.
-He guided the Saints to a nine-win turnaround from the previous year, finishing 17–16 overall and 11–7 in MAAC play, and a second place finish.
+He guided the Saints to a nine-win turnaround from the previous year, finishing 17–16 overall and 11–7 in MAAC play, and a second-place finish.
 It would be his only season on the job as he accepted the head coaching position at George Washington on March 21, 2019.
 Christian was fired from George Washington on March 14, 2022, after three seasons.

+In July 2023, Christian accepted a job offer from Italy and became head coach of Pallacanestro Trieste.
+He guided Trieste to a Serie A2 Championship in 2024 and thus to promotion to the country's top flight, Lega Basket Serie A.

+On April 3, 2025, Christian was named the next head coach at Bryant, replacing Phil Martelli Jr.